All Episodes

 We talk about, hey, let's get a show vote so we can go tell our constituents we're doing something.

-But it I promise you, Rush, if you had to sit through one Senate lunch, uh you'd be in therapy for a month.
+But I promise you, Rush, if you had to sit through one Senate lunch, you'd be in therapy for a month.

-I I don't know that you could like it as bad as you might think it is, that and listen, the these are good men and women.
+As bad as you might think it is, and listen, these are good men and women.

 But they've been here a long time.